AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 ```

 Example above shows usage of `take` operators to limit the number of items to be emitted.
 Consumer will always receive exact number of messages, but producer could produce more messages due to signal latency.

+#### Error handling

+Producer that produce an error by calling onError(Throwable) will terminate the call with a AxonServerRemoteQueryHandlingException.
+The client will have its onError(Throwable) subscription handler called as expected.

+Exceptions do not flow from consumer to producer.
+Instead, consumer error will trigger cancel signal that will be propagated to producer, and effectively cancel the stream, without producer knowing the reason.

 > **Note**
 >